 - Fill each muffin tin about ¾ the way full.
 Sprinkle each muffin with granulated sugar.

 - Bake for 20 to 25 minutes, until golden brown or until a toothpick inserted into the center comes out clean.
-Allow to cool before eating.
+Allow the muffins to cool before eating.

 *Store in an airtight container at room temperature for a few days, or in the refrigerator for up to one week.